ImperialCollegeLondon/virtual_ecosystem/docs/source/development/design/defining_new_models.md

 ### Defining the new class and class attributes

-Now create a new class, that derives from the {mod}`~virtual_ecosystem.core.base_model.BaseModel`.
+Now create a new class that derives from the {mod}`~virtual_ecosystem.core.base_model.BaseModel`.

 To begin with, choose a class name for the model and define the following class attributes.

 The {attr}`~virtual_ecosystem.core.base_model.BaseModel.model_name` attribute